MoH-Malaysia/covid19-public/CONTRIB.md

 ### Vaccination

-1) Data on those positive/hospitalised/dead but vaccinated
+1) Data on those positive/hospitalised/dead but vaccinated.

 ### Mobility and Contact Tracing